 In addition to the admission application requirements outlined for admission to UNBC, applicants are required to undergo a criminal record search and provide evidence of this prior to being considered for admission.
-Refer to page 104 (Academic Regulation #19) in this Calendar.
+Refer to Undergraduate Regulations and Policies (Academic Regulation #19) in this Calendar.